dstogov/php-ffi/README.md

 var_dump($p, FFI::sizeof($p));
 ```

 FFI::new() may be called statically and use only predefined types, or as a method of previously created FFI object.
-In last case the first argument may reuse all type and tag names defined in FFI constructor.
+In last case the first argument may reuse all type and tag names defined in FFI::cdef().

 By default **FFI::new()** creates "owned" native data structures, that live together with corresponding PHP object, reusing PHP reference-counting and GC.
 However, in some cases it may be necessary to manually control the life time of the data structure.
 In this case, the PHP ownership on the corresponding data, may be manually changed, using **false** as the second optianal argument.
 Later, not-owned CData should be manually deallocated using **FFI::free()**.